Anatoli Vasiliev: Biography

 In 1950 Anatoli Vasiliev was admitted to the Leningrad Union of Soviet Artists (since 1992 known as the Saint Petersburg Union of Artists).
 He has participated in art exhibitions since 1937, mainly as a master of historical paintings and etudes done from nature.
-In 1950–70s he made trips through the Urals and the Kama River, visit Baikal Lake and Buryatia, and also the Russian North.
+From 1950 until the 1970s, he made trips through the Urals and the Kama River, visit Baikal Lake and Buryatia, and also the Russian North.
 His personal exhibition was in Saint-Petersburg in 1995.

 Anatoli Ilych Vasiliev died on 4 June 1994 in Saint Petersburg.
 His paintings reside in art museums and private collections in Russia, Japan, France, England, Germany, Italy, in the U.S., and others.